Optimization via a Control-Centric Framework: Introduction

 \IEEEpubidadjcol

 Despite this progress, most existing methods follow the pattern of proposing an optimization algorithm first and only then analyzing its convergence using control-theoretic tools.
 In contrast, our contribution is a framework for designing optimizers directly according to desired convergence properties.
 This perspective not only recovers known results as special cases but also closes several gaps in the literature.
-For example, while FT and FxT convergence results exist for unconstrained problems, comparable results for constrained optimization with PT guarantees remain largely unexplored.
 Our framework further enables the design of second-order continuous-time optimizers that exploit curvature information without requiring explicit Hessian inversion, thus extending beyond the current state-of-the-art.